Ankushk-01/Java-course/Threads/README.md

 # Collection

-It means the Interface which used by the some classes
+It means the Interface which used by the some classes and implemented by some interfaces which are listed below :

+* List (interface)
+1. ArrayList
+2. LinkedList

+* Set (interface)

+1. HashSet
+2. LinkedHashSet

+* Queue (interface)
+1. Dequeue

 # Collections
 It means the class which have multiple methods which we  can use